bschollnick/QuickBBS/docs/design documents/frontend_design.md

 **What is its purpose?** Lists files whose content appears many times across the collection, and where each copy lives.

-Since files are identified by content (§1.2), it is possible to ask which content is most heavily cross-filed.
+Since files are identified by content (Section 1.2), it is possible to ask which content is most heavily cross-filed.
 This report answers that: content appearing more than five times, ordered by how often, with the directory holding each copy.
 Two queries do the work regardless of result size — one to find the heavily duplicated content, one to